Pan searing in lemon butter is an easy way to cook salmon. The flavors are rich and savory and a cucumber salad on the side is crunchy and fresh.

 - 1½ cups Hood Cottage Cheese with Cracked Pepper

-Juice one lemon and season with ¼ tsp kosher salt.
+- Juice one lemon and season with ¼ teaspoon kosher salt.
 Whisk in 2 tablespoons olive oil and drizzle over cucumbers.
 Add 1 tablespoon of the minced herbs and toss salad together.
 Set aside.

 Recipe by Tara Teaspoon.
 Photography Ty Mecham.
 08/19